skybarer/algorithms-and-data-structures/README.md

 ## How do i plan to do this project ?

-I thought of doing `data structures` first then `algorithm's` that are built on this `data structures`.
+I thought of doing `data structures` first then `algorithm's` that are built on this `data structures`, but sometimes i may randomly do some other things depending on the mood.

 ## How often do i update this project ?